pcsaito/Flowter/README.md

 	}
 ```

-Your have to make your controllers conforming to the protocol Flowtable.
+You have to make your controllers conforming to the protocol Flowtable.

 This only specify that your controllers have an var named flow of the type FlowStepInfo?
 ```swift
     var flow: FlowStepInfo?